 Prior to your advising appointment, you will be placed in the required introductory courses for your major (usually 2) and your First Year Seminar class.

-If you’ve indicated to us that you’re undecided, you will also be registered for at least two courses that will help you clarify your academic direction and, no matter what major you eventually choose, these particular courses will apply towards your graduation requirements.
+If you’ve indicated to us that you’re undeclared, you will also be registered for at least two courses that will help you clarify your academic direction.
+Regardless of what major you eventually choose, these particular courses will apply towards your graduation requirements.

 3. Learn the components of a Keene State College degree

 At Keene State, a typical semester course is worth 4 credits, and 120 credits are required for graduation.
 Although you are considered a full-time student with 12 credits per semester, we urge students to enroll in 16 credits to graduate on time.

 A student will be eligible to graduate once they have completed all major and minor requirements, Integrative Studies Program (ISP) requirements and have reached at least 120 credits.

 Use the Academic Catalog to get familiar with Keene State’s:

 We will provide an opportunity for you to adjust your schedule during August Welcome Days.
 Before you drop any classes, be sure to have a discussion with an academic advisor.

 For more information email call or visit SASS at: